zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Reason:**

-  One of specified static API definition directories does not exist or is not a directory.
+  One of the specified static API definition directories does not exist or is not a directory.

   **Action:**

   Review the static API definition directories and their setup.
-The static definition directories is specified as a launch parameter to discovery service jar.
-The property key is: apiml.discovery.staticApiDefinitionsDirectories
+The static definition directories is specified as a launch parameter to a discovery service jar.
+The property key is: `apiml.discovery.staticApiDefinitionsDirectories`

 ### ZWEAD701E